5 Things Your OBGYN Won’t Tell You

 The result was the loss of breastfeeding knowledge that was typically passed down from generation to generation.
 Ideas like how to get a good latch, how to know if your baby is getting enough and how to increase milk supply were lost.
 The profession of lactation consultant was born, and boy am I thankful.
 Contact a doula or a midwife to get a good referral if you end up needing some extra help.

 Luckily, new moms today have more breastfeeding support than their mothers and grandmothers did, but we’re still not back to where we used to be.
 I highly recommend taking a prenatal breastfeeding class.
-Read great breastfeeding books like The Ultimate Breastfeeding Book of Answers.
-Educate yourself and figure out what resources are in your community.

 Do Your Own Research